hyprwm/hyprland-wiki/pages/Configuring/Dispatchers.md

 You can lock a group with the `lockactivegroup` dispatcher in order to stop new window from entering this group.
 In addition, the `lockgroups` dispatcher can be used to toggle an independent global group lock that will prevent new window from entering any groups, regardless of their local group lock stat.

+You can prevent a window from being added to group or becoming a group with the `denywindowfromgroup` dispatcher.
+`movewindoworgroup` will behave like `movewindow` if current active window or window in direction has this property set.

 # Workspaces